The differences between bacterial cells and human cells are few but quite significant.

 - So they are not affected by the antibiotics.

-You may Also Like the Differences between cell membrane & Cell Wall.
+Also, see the Differences between the cell membrane & Cell Wall.

-- Besides, the translation of a process involved in the formation of a new protein from mRNA is entirely different in bacteria.
+- Besides, the translation of a process involved in forming a new protein from mRNA is entirely different in bacteria.

-- In humans, the m-RNA formed by transcription comes out of the nucleus and then translation over the rough endoplasmic reticulum.
+- In humans, the mRNA formed by transcription comes out of the nucleus and is then translated on the rough endoplasmic reticulum.

 - But in bacteria, there is no nuclear membrane.

-- So the formation of mRNA and the formation of protein synthesis happen almost simultaneously.
+- So, the formation of mRNA and protein synthesis happens almost simultaneously.

 helpful to me thanks for that